abolfazlroostaei/html_file/README.md

 #the html_file

-*html example*
+*3 html_file example*

 ```
 <p>
-this is a paragraf in html file
+this tag define a paragraf in html file
 </p>
 ```